Nurture Your Inner Strength

 -

-Structure and freedom of movement facilitate a holistic strength that can be expressed in numerous ways.
+Structure and freedom of movement in the joints facilitate a holistic strength that can be expressed in numerous ways.
+This strength relies on the power of thought to guide force through the body.

 -